bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 ![Radial gradient fragment shader](./fragment-shaders-gradient-radial.png "The start of something circular.")

-There is one other gradient to whip up that I'll need for the later steps: One which goes around the circle - sometimes known as a conic gradient.
+There is another gradient to whip up that I'll need for the later steps: One which goes around the circle - sometimes known as a conic gradient.
 If that doesn't quite make sense, perhaps this awful diagram will explain a bit what I mean:

 ![Conic gradient diagram](./fragment-shaders-conic-diagram.png "At each pixel, calculate the green angle.")